hefarted/CodingChallengeMM/README.md

 - SQL Server (appropriate version for your .NET setup)
 - Visual Studio 2019 or later

+## Technical Requirements

+Before setting up the project, ensure you have met the following requirements:
+- **.NET Core**: The backend API is built with .NET Core, ensuring cross-platform compatibility.
+Install the .NET Core SDK appropriate for your development needs.
+- **Angular**: Front-end application built using Angular.
+Requires Angular CLI, Node.js, and npm for development.
+- **Entity Framework Core**: Used for ORM in the .NET Core API.
+Ensure necessary packages are included in the project.
+- **Swagger**: Integrated for API documentation and endpoint testing.
+Set up is required in the project configuration.
+- **SQL Server**: Used as the primary database.
+Ensure you have access to SQL Server for development and production environments.

+## Installation

 ## Installation

 Clone the repository to your local machine: